zaferSteele/Nautobot/README.md

 ## 📝 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This repository is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.

+---